The Essential Raw Denim Breakdown – Our 100th Article!

 - Better Value – Think number of wears v.s. amount paid.
 You might be able to get a pair of pre-washed denim jeans for $50, but what’s the shelf life on them?
 It’s not uncommon for raw denim jeans to be able to withstand 1000+ wears before retirement.
 Just look at this stunning pair of LVC – 15 years strong!

-- Personalization – I had read somewhere that a pair of raw denim is like a individualized canvass.
-Indeed the fade results and any other visible marks, rips, or tears are specific you and your body.
+- Personalization – I had read somewhere that a pair of raw denim is like an individualized canvas.
+Indeed, the fade results and any other visible marks, rips, or tears are specific you and your body.
 For a dramatic illustration of what we mean, hop over to Takayuki Akachi’s documentary on the “Traveling Denim“.

 - Environmental & Ethical – Believe it or not, non-raw denim jeans have a bigger and wider scale impact than you might think.
 Though I’m sure there are some exceptions, the low maintenance and general simplicity of raw denim is not only less detrimental to the environmental, but also more labor-friendly.

 5. Where Can I Get Raw Denim?

 Note that if you are purchasing online (and it is your first time buying), make sure to do your research, ask around, refer to the Scout, and double check on the return policy just in case.

 Unsure of what raw denim to go after in the first place?
 Browse our brands listing on the right-hand side!

 Thanks again all for the support thus far!
 Stay tuned for more content & features and as always – if you have any feedback, please leave us a comment below.